-Interviewer Backup Contact Response "Hello, I am [your name] and I am calling from The Evaluation Center.
+Interviewer Backup Contact Response "Hello, I am [your name] and I am calling from CU Denver.
 May I speak with [client's name]?"
 "What's this about?" "[Client name] has been participating in a health study and we are trying to contact them for a follow-up interview.
 Are they available?"
 "No, he's not here."
-"Can you tell me when the best time for me to call back and talk to him is?"
+"Can you tell me when the best time for me to call back and talk to them is?"
 "I don't know when he'll be around."
-"Can I leave a message for him?
-He agreed to participate in our health study and it's important that we reach him.
-We will compensate him for his time."
+"Can I leave a message for them?
+They agreed to participate in our health study and it's important that we reach them.
+We will compensate them for their time."
 [Leave a message that only mentions the health study follow-up interview, the compensation that will be paid, and the number for the participant to call for more information.]
 Thank you for your time."